pavsingh7/Masters-Dissertation/README.md

 # Data

-The dataset is based on the Amazon Reviews Dataset publicly available.
+The dataset is based on the Amazon Reviews Dataset which is publicly available.
 We use a subset of the original dataset, found [here](https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews).

 # Research Papers